hashicorp-services/terraform-bundle-binary/readme.md

 ## .github

-Contains the GitHub Action which will build the terraform-bundle binaries
+Contains the GitHub Actions which will build the terraform-bundle binaries

 ## Using Terraform Bundle for Terraform Enterprise